silogen/kaiwo/docs/docs/aim/config.md

   precision: fp16
 ```

-If `runtimeConfigName` is omitted, the controller resolves the `default` config and records the chosen objects in the template's status:
+If `runtimeConfigName` is omitted, the controller resolves the `default` config and records the chosen object in the template's status.

+When using a namespace config:
 ```yaml
 status:
   effectiveRuntimeConfig: